TheSil/JkaDemoTools/README.md

 Some things that have not been done during the conversion:
  - the icon is not used in the Qt 6, should be simple update if needed
- - the code is in a bad shape, it's one of my first C++ works, so it even has a commented code!
+ - the code is in a bad shape, it's one of my first C++ works, so it even has a commented code! (ok I have done so basic code sanitation, but the design is still what it is, take it or not :) )

 Following is a summary of included components based on my recolection.
 Some of these tools were released on jkhub.org back in the days.